OpenGreekAndLatin/ILA_python/README.md

 # Intra Language Alignment tool

-The tool allows automatic alignment between up to multiple texts in the same language, for the detection of textual variants and minor instances of re-use.
+The tool allows automatic alignment between multiple texts in the same language, for the detection of textual variants and minor instances of re-use.